January 22, 2022

 Reflect, today, upon any way that you may experience the same thing that Jesus did.
 Reflect upon ways that your fidelity to our Lord and His mission may leave others with a critical word or thought toward you.
 Do not be shocked or scandalized when this happens.
 Instead, know that it is nothing other than an imitation of the life of Christ Jesus Himself.

-Lord, I know that You were misunderstood and even criticized by others.
+My Lord of all wisdom, I know that You were misunderstood and even criticized by others.
 You were misrepresented and judged even by those close to You.
 Help me to always accept unjust persecution and judgment in life as I seek to follow Your holy and divine will.
 Help me to seek You and Your will in all things despite any erroneous opinions of others.
 Jesus, I trust in You.